|View Webinars by: Date | Technical Interest|

-Each participant will receive a 30 day MinitabTM product trial copy for use in the webinar.
-Due to the nature of the webinar format, each participant will be expected to dedicate approximately one hour to complete "homework" and/or short reading assignments in preparation for each session.
+Each participant will receive a 30 day MinitabTM product trial copy for use in the web seminar.
+Due to the nature of the online format, each participant will be expected to dedicate approximately one hour to complete "homework" and/or short reading assignments in preparation for each session.

-By connecting with this webinar, you will be able to:
+By participating in this web seminar, you will be able to:

 - Determine when DOE is the correct tool to solve a given problem or issue